-Tolfenamic acid is used in the treatment of pain associated with acute migraine attacks in adults.
+Tolfenamic Acid is used in the treatment of migraine.

 How it works

 Tolfenamic acid belongs to a category of drugs called as Non-steroidal anti-inflammatory drugs (NSAIDs).
 It works by inhibiting the synthesis of prostaglandins and leukotrienes in the body which are responsible for pain and inflammation.